 The best family hotels in Vegas on a budget in the center of the strip would be:

 Las Vegas Hotels for Kids “Off” The Strip

 Hotel rates will be cheaper off the strip.
 But do consider the extra time to walk or Uber to the Strip if that is where you want to hang out.

 Some to check out would be:

-Don’t forget Airbnb when visiting Las Vegas, particularly if you want a quiet space to escape the madness on the Strip.
+Don’t forget vacation rentals when visiting Las Vegas, particularly if you want a quiet space to escape the madness on the Strip.

 It’s also a great idea for saving money on eating out in Vegas.
 While you can find cheap deals on eating out, it can add up, AND it’s so bad for your health.

 We have friends who rent an Airbnb every time they visit Vegas.
 They love it for how affordable it is.

 And we were going to rent a home with friends in Vegas for a conference.
 It was a great deal in comparison to the hotel prices.
 That all fell apart with the Rona virus.